-It’s basically Monday, minus the Morgestraich.
+It’s essentially just like Monday, minus the Morgestraich.

-Respect the Rules of Fasnacht
+Respect the rules of Basler Fasnacht

 Remember the rules I mentioned earlier?
-Now that you know where to go, let’s look at what (not) to do there.
+Now that you know where to go let’s look at what (not) to do there.

 In Basel, there is a strict separation between the two, and the spectators do not dress up, wear funny hats or paint their faces.
 They look like, well, like they always do.
 Normal.

 But that’s only the beginning.

 In Basel, carnival fun is serious business.
-I were you, I’d follow all the rules below because you do not want to be that person and end up with confetti everywhere.
+If I were you, I’d follow all the rules below because you do not want to be that person and end up with confetti everywhere.
 I literally mean everywhere.

 Got it?
 Good.
 I’ll see you in Basel, then!